 Sin 2: a reliance on outdated tactics

 We all now know that standalone outbound tactics such as email blasts or call-out days have very little cut-through when used in isolation.
 Yet many through-channel campaigns do just that.
 Don’t get me wrong, traditional tactics still have an important role to play, but they must be used as part of a broader, integrated campaign and at the right points of the customer’s buying journey to have value.

 Distinctive, engaging and insightful content that speaks to the issues customers really care about lies at the heart of every successful marketing campaign.
 So why is it that content given to the channel is so often dry and uninspiring?
 When it comes to garnering that initial interest, vendors need to move away from long-form, technical collateral to shorter, punchier and more compelling issues-driven content.
 You can save the 30-page technical papers for later in the buying cycle.

 Sin 4: inadequate platforms and tools

 All the great content in the world is useless if channel partners don’t have the right tools to deliver it.
 Many smaller channel businesses lack the in-house marketing tools and systems that larger SIs and service providers take for granted.
-All too often, vendors fail to appreciate this deficit and as a result don’t support their partners’ marketing efforts with the required tools and platforms, undermining the success of their campaigns.
+This can act as a major obstacle to successful execution.
+If vendors fail to appreciate this deficit, and don’t support their partners’ marketing efforts with appropriate tools, platforms and services, it undermines the success of their campaigns.